 - Reactide(or React-IDE) is the first dedicated IDE for React web application development.

-It’s a cross-platform desktop application that offers a custom simulator, making build-tool and server configuration unnecessary.
+This react IDE is a cross-platform desktop application that offers a custom simulator, making build-tool and server configuration unnecessary.
 Now you can simply reply on a single window for all of your code, browser preview, and more.

 If you get carried out while writing the React JSX code along with multiple browser windows then Reactide is here to help.
 It combines everything in one single place so that all the focus is on writing and reviewing the code.

-- Intuitive interface: this is probably one of the biggest strength of Reactide when compared with others.
+- Intuitive interface: this is probably one of the biggest strengths of Reactide when compared with others.
 It runs an integrated Node server and custom browser simulator and you can continually track changes through live reloading directly in the development environment.

 - Integrated Terminal: the built-in Terminal can be used for running commands in bin/bash for Unix, and cmd for Windows.